gvwilson/buildtogether.tech/src/research/index.md

 > experienced developers.

 More recently, [%b Floyd2017 Krueger2020 Peitek2021 %] have used
-[%i "reading code!fMRI studies" %][%g fmri "fMRI" %][%/i%] to look at what programmers' brain do when they are reading or writing code.
+[%g fmri "fMRI" %][%i "reading code!fMRI studies" %] to look at what programmers' brain do when they are reading or writing code.
 The main findings are that reading code is cognitively different from reading prose, but that the more experienced programmers are, the less of a difference there is.
-This corroborates earlier work with [%i "reading code!eye tracking studies" %]eye tracking[%/i%] like [%b Hansen2013 %], which also found that experience increases performance in most cases, but can actually *hurt* performance when assumptions about what code is supposed to do are violated (i.e., when the eye sees what the brain expects).
+This corroborates earlier work with eye tracking[%i "reading code!eye tracking studies" %] like [%b Hansen2013 %], which also found that experience increases performance in most cases, but can actually *hurt* performance when assumptions about what code is supposed to do are violated (i.e., when the eye sees what the brain expects).